 The General Data Protection Regulation and Data Protection Act 2018 provides you with a number of rights (subject to the basis for processing).
 Full details of the rights can be found in the Privacy Notice for Complainants and Representatives.

-The Data Protection Act 1998 provides you with a number of rights, including the right to request information which we hold about you, referred to as a ‘Subject Access Request’.
+These rights include the right to request personal information that we hold about you.
+This is referred to as a ‘Subject Access Request’.

 A Subject Access Request should be marked for the attention of the Information and Data Protection Officer.
 It can be sent by email to firstname.lastname@example.org or by post to the following address: